tthebst/demoapp/README.md

 To access your the created Kubernetes deployment you need to add an external loadbalancer.
 This differs between each of the cloud providers.
 Please refer to there documentation on how to expose a deployment.

 If you are running on mnikube you can run the these commands to access your local cluster.
-A new browser shoudl open after running after the last command if not follow the instructions on the screen.
+A new browser should open after running after the last command if not follow the instructions on the screen.

 ```
 $ kubectl expose deployment webapp-demo --type=LoadBalancer --port=8088